Yoon Shi-yoon: 2016–present: Comeback from military service

-After completing military service, Yoon starred in JTBC's historical fantasy drama Mirror of the Witch, playing Joseon's famous doctor Heo Jun.
+After completing military service, Yoon starred in JTBC's historical fantasy drama Secret Healer, playing Joseon's famous doctor Heo Jun.
 The drama is a fictional story about a young Heo Jun and his journey to lift a curse for a princess (played by Kim Sae-ron), whom he later fell in love with.
 In May 2016, he became a regular cast member of the third season of popular variety show 2 Days & 1 Night.

 In October 2016, Yoon was cast in a three-episode miniseries, Romance Full of Life, which is part of MBC's 9-episode miniseries, Three Color Fantasy.
 The drama premiered in March 2017.
 The same year, Yoon starred in KBS2's youth drama Hit the Top.

 In 2018, Yoon starred in the historical romance melodrama Grand Prince.
 The series was a ratings success becoming the highest rated TV Chosun drama since the network's establishment in 2011.
 He next starred in the legal drama Your Honor, playing double roles as a judge and convict.
 Yoon play as a twin named Han Kang-ho and Han Soo-ho.
 Han Soo-ho is a top judge who is very attached to personal belongings, meanwhile Han Kang-ho is a five-time convicted criminal who takes over his twin's job after his brother mysteriously disappears.
 In the same year Yoon was cast in the film Private Woman alongside Kim Yoon-hye.
 Yoon will play the role of a man who has a big scar on his heart and sentimental memories from his relationship with his first love.

 In 2019, Yoon starred in historical drama Nokdu Flower.
 In the same year, Yoon starred in tvN's comedy thriller drama, Psychopath Diary.
 Yoon plays a naive and pushover stockbroker, who begins to believe he is a psychopathic murderer after an accident which results in amnesia and the discovery of a diary in his possession.
 He did voice acting for the animated movie Paboos (2019) as Doctor Flag and also in another animated movie Bakugan:Battle Force (2019) as Enemy 1.

-In 2020, Yoon starred in OCN (TV channel)'s action-romance drama, Train (TV series).
+In 2020, Yoon starred in OCN's action-romance drama, Train.
 Yoon plays a dual role as Seo Do-Won, a police officer on the path of atonement in universe "A" and a senior police inspector who has chosen the path of corruption in universe "B".

 Personal life

 Yoon is an avid lover of books.
-It is stated that he possesses over 2000 books at home.
+It is stated that he possesses over 2,000 books at home.

+Military service

 On April 28, 2014, Yoon secretly enlisted into the Republic of Korea Marine Corps.
 Yoon had previously expressed his desire to enlist secretly, in order to avoid harming other soldiers.
 On January 27, 2016, Yoon completed his military service.